event-catalog/eventcatalog/website/docs/introduction.md

 EventCatalog is designed to allow teams to easily document their Event-Driven architectures.

 - 🚀 **Built with Event-Driven Architectures in mind**
-  - Write documentation for Events, Schemas and Services
+  - Write documentation for Events, Schemas, Domains and Services
   - Supports any Schema format
   - Version Event and Schema documentation with ease
   - Integrate with third party systems